dylansc/deployment_workshop/README.md

 * :rocket: this is a key step
 * :warning: Follow instructions carefully!!!

-# Step Overview
+## Step Overview
-Create a Dockerfile and .dockerignore in the local repository of your Short Assignment 7.
+ 1. Create a Dockerfile and .dockerignore in the local repository of your Short Assignment 7.
-Build the docker image for your project.
+ 2. Build a docker container for your Short Assignment 7.
-Pull the mongodb docker image, run it and then link it to your project image.
+ 3. Pull the mongodb docker container, run it and then link it to your project container.
-Test your project in localhost:8080.
+ 4. Test your project in localhost:8080.
-Push your project image to Docker Hub.
+ 5. Push your project container to Docker Hub.
-Create a docker droplet in Digital Ocean.
+ 6. Create a docker droplet in Digital Ocean.
-Ssh to your server and pull the mongodb image, your project image.
+ 7. SSH to your server and pull the mongodb container and your project container.
-Run the mongodb image first then link it with your project image.
+ 8. Run the mongodb container first then link it to your project container.
-Copy and paste the ip address of your server into your browser and Have a look!
+ 9. Copy and paste the ip address of your server into your browser and have a look!
-You’re done with deploying your project image in Digital Ocean!
+ 10. You’re done with deploying your project in a Docker container in Digital Ocean!

 :rocket: Install docker for mac os or windows: